 Other comprehensive income of the Group represents fair value changes on financial assets at FVOCI and remeasurement losses on retirement liability.
-In 2022, there is \$\mathbb{P}0.3\$ million unrealized gain on fair value changes of financial assets at FVOCI and \$\mathbb{P}0.2\$ million remeasurement gain on retirement liability.
-Total other comprehensive gain for the year is at \$\mathbb{P}0.5\$ which is \$\mathbb{P}3.2\$ million lower than last year's gain of \$\mathbb{P}3.4\$ million.
+In 2023, there is \$\mathbb{P}1.0\$ million unrealized gain on fair value changes of financial assets at FVOCI and \$\mathbb{P}0.04\$ million remeasurement gain on retirement liability.
+Total other comprehensive gain for the year is at \$\mathbb{P}1.0\$ which is \$\mathbb{P}0.5\$ million higher than last year's gain of \$\mathbb{P}0.5\$ million.

-As of December 31, 2022, except for what have been mentioned in the preceding, there were no material events or uncertainties known to management that had a material impact on past performance, or that would have a material impact on the future operations, in respect of the following:
+As of December 31, 2023, except for what have been mentioned in the preceding, there were no material events or uncertainties known to management that had a material impact on past performance, or that would have a material impact on the future operations, in respect of the following:

-- Known trends, demands, commitments, events or uncertainties that would have a material impact on the Company; - Material commitments for capital expenditures that are reasonably expected to have a material impact on the Company's short-term or long-term liquidity; - Known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations; - Events that will trigger direct or contingent financial obligation that is material to the company, including any default or acceleration of an obligation. - All material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Company with unconsolidated entities or other persons created during the reporting period - Any significant elements of income or loss from continuing operation - Significant elements of income or loss that did not arise from the Company's continuing operations; - Seasonal aspects that had a material impact on the Company's results of operations; and - The Company does not foresee any liquidity problem over the next twelve (12) months.
+- Known trends, demands, commitments, events or uncertainties that would have a material impact on the Group; - Material commitments for capital expenditures that are reasonably expected to have a material impact on the Group's short-term or long-term liquidity; - Known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations; - Events that will trigger direct or contingent financial obligation that is material to the company, including any default or acceleration of an obligation. - All material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Group with unconsolidated entities or other persons created during the reporting period - Any significant elements of income or loss from continuing operation - Significant elements of income or loss that did not arise from the Group's continuing operations; - Seasonal aspects that had a material impact on the Group's results of operations; and - The Group does not foresee any liquidity problem over the next twelve (12) months.